MetroStar/ib_manifest_util/documentation/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## Publishing the docs

+We are publishing docs using the `gh-pages` mechanism that's built into GitHub (thanks GitHub!).
+As such,  we have a
+dedicated `gh-pages` branch from which the docs are served.

+When a PR is opened which makes changes to files in the documentation folder, the `Test Deployment` Action will run.

+When a PR is merged into `dev` or `main`, the `Test Deployment` Action and the `Publish Docs` Action will run.